zeromq/czmq/bindings/jni/README.md

 JNI Binding for CZMQ

-## Building the JNI Layer for Linux
+## Building the JNI Layer for Linux and OSX

 Ensure you have gradle and cmake installed, then run: